 Mambre Nicky Spence

 All performances start at 7.15pm

-Running time three hours approximately including one interval
+Running time 2 hours 39 minutes approximately including one interval

 Sung in Italian with surtitles in English (and Welsh in Cardiff and Llandudno)